srl-labs/wsl-containerlab/README.md

 # Containerlab WSL

-A WSL distribution designed for easy usage with [Containerlab](https://containerlab.dev).
+A WSL distribution designed for easy 'plug and play' usage with [Containerlab](https://containerlab.dev).

 > [!IMPORTANT]
 > WSL 2.4.4 is required to use this distribution.
 It is currently in